Red Rainey

 Horace "Red" Rainey was a college football player.

 University of Tennessee

 Rainey was a prominent running back for the Tennessee Volunteers of the University of Tennessee.

 1913

-On the 6 to 7 loss to Vanderbilt in 1913, "'Red' Rainey shone for Tennessee, though he was later relegated to the side lines after a collision with one A. Sikes, Esq., otherwise known as the "Roaring Representative from Williamson."
+On the 6–7 loss to Vanderbilt in 1913, "'Red' Rainey shone for Tennessee, though he was later relegated to the side lines after a collision with one A. Sikes, Esq., otherwise known as the "Roaring Representative from Williamson."
 Rainey was selected All-Southern.

 1914

-A description of the 14 to 7 victory of Sewanee in 1914 reads, "'Red Rainey' got back into the game just at the start of the third quarter, after a month's absence from scrimmage.
+A description of the 14–7 victory of Sewanee in 1914 reads, "'Red Rainey' got back into the game just at the start of the third quarter, after a month's absence from scrimmage.
 In spite of his bum ankle, "Red" did some good work and finished the game without calling time out.
 Once he intercepted a forward pass and made a good return."